From faceless portraits to vintage collectibles, these permanent exhibitions around Singapore need to be seen.

 Voices of Singapore at the National Museum of Singapore

-We appreciate how the National Gallery styled the gallery after a drive-through cinema.
+We appreciate how the National Museum styled the gallery after a drive-through cinema.
 With vintage artefacts and a showreel that takes you back to the 70s and 80s, this exhibition explores the forms of artistic expression and leisure that shaped the community.
 Peek inside the lives of locals from the bygone era through exploring the popular music, theatre and performances of the time.
 This offers a different perspective to textbook tales of how war and hardship forge national identity; because hey, people bond over fun too.

 Voices of Singapore, National Museum of Singapore, 93 Stamford Rd, Singapore 178897